peterramsing/lost/README.md

 - [Alex Bass](http://abass.co) for letting me bounce ideas off of him.
 - [Maria Keller](https://dribbble.com/mariakeller) for the amazing logo.
 Be sure to hire her for all your design and motion graphic needs.
+- [Peter Ramsing](http://peter.coffee/) for helping update the README, and adding enhancements.
 - Everyone who files an [Issue](https://github.com/corysimmons/lost/issues) when something isn't working as expected.
 - Everyone who is *actually* interested in my work on grids.